 It didn’t look like the seedier brothels I’d recently been to.
 This three-story structure could pass as the meeting place for an elite social club.
-Yet despite its unexpected prettiness, if I had to wade through another flesh-fest only to turn up empty-handed again, I wasn’t responsible for what I did to my quarry when I finally found him.
+Despite its unexpected prettiness, if I had to wade through another flesh-fest only to turn up empty-handed again, I wouldn’t be responsible for what I did to my quarry when I finally found him.

-To vent my aggravation over two weeks of fruitless searching, I kicked the door open.
+To vent my aggravation over weeks of fruitless searching, I kicked the door open.
 Politeness had been wasted at the last several establishments anyway.
-No reputable proprietor willingly gave up a well-paying client, and I’ll say one thing for the bordello-loving vampire I was after – he obviously paid well.
+No smart proprietor willingly gave up a well-paying client, and I’ll say one thing for the bordello-loving vampire I was after: He obviously paid well.

 To my surprise, I didn’t see anyone in the elegant foyer.
 Brothels usually had several prostitutes lingering around the entryway to welcome new customers.
-I was further surprised when I didn’t hear sounds of carnal activity in the upper floors of the house.
+I was further surprised when I didn’t hear sounds of carnal activity coming from the upper floors of the house.
 I pulled out my mobile and checked the GPS pin.
-Yes, I was at the right place.
-What’s more, this place certainly smelled like sex, once you got past the choking scents of various perfumes and male colognes.
+Yes, this was the right place.
+What’s more, it certainly smelled like sex, once you got past the choking scents of various perfumes and colognes.

 Noise blasted out.
 The basement must have been soundproofed for me to miss it before.
-Now, I wished I couldn’t hear what was going on as a melody assaulted my ears, repeating over and over.
-Thunder and Blazes, the favorite opening song of the former Barnum and Baileys circuses.
+Now, I wished I couldn’t hear what was going on.
+A boisterous chorus assaulted my ears, repeating over and over.
+Thunder and Blazes, the favorite opening song of the former Barnum and Bailey circus.

-And I had walked into a circus, although one without any real animals.
+And I had walked into a circus, I saw now, although one without any real animals.
 About a dozen naked women and men frolicked on the ground, doing woefully inadequate impressions of the creatures their full body paint represented.
-No work ethic, I thought when three faux lions appeared to be more interested in petting each other than in more realistic fights for dominance, and don’t get me started on how they ignored the two faux gazelles that walked by them.
+No work ethic, I thought when three faux lions appeared more interested in petting each other than in more realistic fights for dominance, and don’t get me started on how they ignored the two faux gazelles that walked by them.

 The dozen or so prostitutes dressed in clown suits showed more dedication for their roles.
-They ran out of a fake car in the far corner of the room, some falling forward in rolling somersaults once they exited, some tripping each other with comedic exaggeration, and some blowing up balloons into explicit body parts that they then graphically connected.
+They emerged from a fake car in the far corner of the room, some falling forward in rolling somersaults once they exited, some tripping each other with comedic exaggeration, and some blowing up balloons into explicit body parts that they then graphically connected.

 An eruption of fireworks yanked my attention to the other side of the room.
-They went off around what looked like a throne, haloing its occupant in a blaze of sparks, fire and smoke.
-The mini pyrokinetic display was so bright; I couldn’t make out the enthroned person’s face, but when he called out “Act Eight will now begin!”
+They were going off around what looked like a throne, haloing its occupant in a blaze of sparks, fire and smoke.
+The mini pyrotechnic display was so bright, I couldn’t make out the enthroned person’s face, but when he called out, “Act Eight will now begin!”
 I heard a distinct English accent.

-Then the smoke cleared enough to show a man wearing a blue circus ringleader jacket.
+Then the smoke cleared enough to show a tall man wearing a blue circus-ringleader jacket.
 The smoke still concealed him from the waist down, but I didn’t need to see more to know I’d finally found my target.
-The vampire who’d blazed a trail through a dozen whorehouses in only two weeks had a face as beautiful as an angel’s and his fire-and-umber hair was as distinctive as his looks.
+The vampire who’d blazed a trail through a dozen whorehouses in only two weeks had a face as beautiful as an angel’s, not to mention that his fire-and-umber hair was as distinctive as his looks.
 When he got off the throne, revealing he wore nothing beneath the ringleader jacket, I realized those weren’t Ian’s only notable attributes.

 I was the only one shocked by the silver piercing through the tip of Ian’s cock.
 Everyone else stopped what they were doing and rushed toward him.
 Even the glitter-covered acrobats leapt from their swinging perches near the ceiling, gracefully landing near the pile of limbs that now formed around the red-headed vampire.

 “What’s this?”
-Ian asked in an annoyed manner when I reached the bottom of the flesh pile.
+Ian asked in an annoyed manner when I reached the bottom of the bodies.
 Then he let out an appreciative noise when I yanked him up with none of the care I’d shown the other people.